fredgibbs/fredgibbs.github.io/courses/american-food/schedule.md

 - Pick an essay from [The United States of Mexican Food](https://www.eater.com/2019/4/23/18214403/mexican-food-us-region-america?fbclid=IwAR2YbAcuWHHM0DORiE9loWvl06bQEOcAHIHVod5Hak6sfK--XYDE8Rt1VBw).
 You'll report on what you read and what was interesting about it (see below).

 {% include alert.html class='danger' title='Reading response' text="
-Pick an essay from [The United States of Mexican Food](https://www.eater.com/2019/4/23/18214403/mexican-food-us-region-america?fbclid=IwAR2YbAcuWHHM0DORiE9loWvl06bQEOcAHIHVod5Hak6sfK--XYDE8Rt1VBw) and report on what you found interesting in light of the course so far.
+Pick an essay from [The United States of Mexican Food](https://www.eater.com/2019/4/23/18214403/mexican-food-us-region-america?fbclid=IwAR2YbAcuWHHM0DORiE9loWvl06bQEOcAHIHVod5Hak6sfK--XYDE8Rt1VBw) and report on what you found interesting in light of the course--AND PREVIOUS READINGS so far.
 Connect it to the Pilcher reading for today.
 "%}